stentorium/stentor/api/reviews/stentor-models.api.md

     create(id: string, storage: Storage_2): Promise<Storage_2>;
     get(id: string): Promise<Storage_2 | undefined>;
     update(id: string, storage: Storage_2): Promise<Storage_2>;
 }

+// Warning: (ae-missing-release-tag) "UtteranceTest" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export interface UtteranceTest {
+    expected?: ExpectedResult;
+    utterance: string;
+}

 // Warning: (ae-missing-release-tag) "ValueTypes" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)